Select Page

 In addition, the following points are helpful to remember when you are meeting with your MP:

-• Be positive MPs speak to lots of people, and they often get messages that are complaints.
+• Be polite and warm – MPs speak to lots of people, and they often get messages that are complaints.
 From the start of your time with them, you want them to feel positive about meeting with you.
 Be polite, friendly, and positive.
 Even if you feel passionately about the issue, if you are rude or don’t listen, it will leave a negative impression that may subconsciously influence your MP.
 This is your chance to make a good impression and build a connection.
 Remember to smile!

-• Make it personal Your strength may not be your expert knowledge of the subject, though well done if that is the case; rather, it is often the story you can tell.
+• Make it personal – Your strength may not be your expert knowledge of the subject, though well done if that is the case; rather, it is often the story you can tell.
 Your MP wants to hear from you and understand your story and your concerns.

-• Say thank you. – Even if your MP doesn’t agree with you on this issue, thank them for their time and their work as your local MP.
+• Say thank you – Even if your MP doesn’t agree with you on this issue, thank them for their time and their work as your local MP.
 Leave the door open for conversation to continue.

 What to do after meeting with your MP